open-telemetry/opentelemetry-python/docs/getting-started.rst

 easily queryable.
 It is also common to aggregate span and trace information from multiple services into a single database, so that actions that require multiple services can still all be visualized together.

 This concept is known as distributed tracing.
-One such distributed tracing backend is known as jaeger.
+One such distributed tracing backend is known as Jaeger.

-The jaeger project provides an all-in-one docker container that provides a UI, database, and consumer.
+The Jaeger project provides an all-in-one docker container that provides a UI, database, and consumer.
 Let's bring it up now:

 .. code-block:: sh

     docker run -p 16686:16686 -p 6831:6831/udp jaegertracing/all-in-one

-This will start jaeger on port 16686 locally, and expose jaeger thrift agent on port 6831.
-You can visit it at http://localhost:16686:
+This will start Jaeger on port 16686 locally, and expose Jaeger thrift agent on port 6831.
+You can visit it at http://localhost:16686.

 With this backend up, your application will now need to export traces to this system.
-The opentelemetry-sdk does not provide an exporter for jaeger, but you can install that as a separate package:
+The opentelemetry-sdk does not provide an exporter for Jaeger, but you can install that as a separate package:

 .. code-block:: sh

     pip install opentelemetry-ext-jaeger

-Once installed, update your code to import the jaeger exporter, and use that instead:
+Once installed, update your code to import the Jaeger exporter, and use that instead:

 .. code-block:: python